socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 * Model both "sunny day" and "rainy day" behavior (normal case, error situations).
 * Do not model just because; choose set of diagrams and notation consciously, reflecting on the project and company culture, team capabilities and preferences.
 * But do not skip modeling just because working software is valued more than comprehensive documentation; see above for motivation and (light, lean) instructions.
-* All diagrams should disclose the notation used as well as their target audience and information need that is satisfied.
+* All diagrams should disclose the notation used as well as their target audience and purpose (i.e., satisfied information needs).
 If a non-standard notation is used, a legend should be provided.
 * A [checklist for architecture diagram reviews](https://c4model.com/review/) can be found on the C4 website.

 ### Origins and Signs of Use
 Modeling arguably has been there since the very beginnings of computer science and software engineering; most computer programs actually are models and abstractions of some parts of the real world.

-If the tips in teh section "Hints and Pitfalls to Avoid" above are followed, the use of architecture modeling and models is straightforward to spot.
+If the tips in the section "Hints and Pitfalls to Avoid" are followed, the use of architecture modeling and models is straightforward to spot.
 If not, you have a review finding and set of questions to ask &#128515;.

 ### Related Content